 A child safe and friendly organisation values children and understands safety doesn’t just happen.
 A commitment to protecting children is embedded in the organisation’s culture and is understood and accepted by everyone.

-Child Safe Organisations WA Self-assessment and review tool - Word template
+National Principles for Child Safe Organisations WA: Self-assessment and review tool - updated Word template

-Child safe organisations WA - Information for parents, carers and family
+National Principles for Child Safe Organisations WA: Information for parents, carers and family members

 Policy brief - Children and young people speak out about education and safety at school